 Discover amazing geological formations, fascinating history and First Nations peoples culture in Carnarvon National Park's Mount Moffatt, Salvator Rosa and Ka Ka Mundi sections in central Queensland.
 Explore remote and diverse landscapes with sandy river valleys, grassy woodlands and striking outcrops of sculpted sandstone with formations like Marlong Arch.

-Venture to the far west of Queensland’s remote Outback and discover our largest national park— Munga-Thirri (formerly Simpson Desert)—with its red sand dunes, ironstone pebbles, grey-green spinifex and clear blue skies.
+Venture to the far west of Queensland’s remote Outback and discover our largest national park—Munga-Thirri—with its red sand dunes, ironstone pebbles, grey-green spinifex and clear blue skies.
 What seasoned four-wheel driver can resist the challenge of crossing the Simpson Desert?

 Journey to the top

-A mecca for adventurous four-wheel drivers!
-Cape York Peninsula features landscapes of unsurpassed beauty and immense diversity, rich with Aboriginal culture and fascinating history.
-See picturesque lakes carpeted in colourful lilies at Rinyirru (Lakefield) National Park (CYPAL), try fishing at Oyala Thumotang National Park (CYPAL), go wildlife watching at Kutini-Payamu (Iron Range) National Park (CYPAL) and refresh in the croc-free freshwater creeks at Eliot Falls in Heathlands Resources Reserve on your way to the very ‘tip’ of Australia.
-The best time to visit is during the dry season (May to October) and remember to be crocwise in croc country.
+A mecca for adventurous four-wheel drivers—Cape York Peninsula features landscapes of unsurpassed beauty and immense diversity, rich with fascinating history and culture of our First Nations peoples.
+See picturesque lakes carpeted in colourful lilies at Rinyirru (Lakefield) National Park (CYPAL), try fishing at Oyala Thumotang National Park (CYPAL), go wildlife watching at Kutini-Payamu (Iron Range) National Park (CYPAL) and get some stunning camera shots of the cascading freshwater creeks at Eliot and Twin falls in Heathlands Resources Reserve on your way to the very ‘tip’ of Australia.
+The best time to visit is during the dry season (May to October) and remember to be Crocwise in Croc Country.

 Access and permits

 Access to some roads in parks and forests is restricted—these roads are indicated by signs.
 Ensure you comply with any requirements specified on signs.